phoebe324/CS-4265-Big-Data-Analytics-Keyan-Luo/README.md

 ### Technical Design Note:
 * **Distributed Processing**: Spark is utilized for heavy-duty distributed joins and aggregations on the full 41M record dataset.
-* **Storage Strategy**: After aggregation, the result size is significantly reduced.
-For maximum compatibility and stability in varied environments (e.g., Windows/HDFS limitations), the final small-scale result is written using a localized output method.
+* **Storage Strategy**: After aggregation, the result size becomes much smaller, so it is written locally for simplicity and stability.

 ---